-Sources: US Census Bureau: Mobility is Most Common Disability Among Older Americans; Vespa: The U.S. Joins Other Countries With Large Aging Populations; US Census Bureau: Projected Percent of U.S. Population Aged 65 and Older: 2010 to 2050; AARP Foundation: Two-Thirtko of Adults Are Suffeng Form Social Isolation, Reveals AARP Foundation and the United Health Foundation Report: The Pandemic Effect Jointh: 4% of Companies have a plane for disability in their DEI - you can change that
+Sources: US Census Bureau: Mobility is Most Common Disability Among Older Americans; Vespa: The U.S. Joins Other Countries With Large Aging Populations; US Census Bureau: Projected Percent of U.S. Population Aged 65 and Older: 2010 to 2050, AABP Foundation: Two-Thirds of Adults Are Suffering From Social Isolation, Reveals AARP 1.
+Foundation and the United Health Foundation Report: The Panademic Effect; Joins: 4% of Companies have a plan for disability in their DEI - not nahage that